Residential Parking Permits

 How much does a Residential Parking Permit Cost?

 The first two Residential Parking Permits are issued at no cost.
-There is a $50 charge (plus GST) for the third and subsequent permits.
+There is a $50 per year charge (plus GST) for the third and subsequent permits.
 Please refer to the information below to see the cost for a two year permit, it will therefore cost $100 (plus GST) for each additional permit.
-The $50 per year fee came into effect on November 1, 2011 and is under Calgary Traffic Bylaw 26M96, section 20 (3)(a).
+The $50 per year fee came into effect on November 1, 2011 and is under Calgary Traffic Bylaw 26M96, section 22 (4)(b).

 Two special permit areas exist in Bridgeland (Zone AAA) and Somerset (Zone YY).
-A $25 plus GST ($26.25) fee applies to the permits in these areas.
+A $25 (plus GST) per year fee applies to the permits in these areas.
 For the two year permit, it will therefore cost $50 (plus GST) for this permit.
 One permit is issued per residence in a permit year.